Le Mans Academy

-Founded in 1955 as Sacred Heart Military Academy in Watertown, WI, LeMans Academy was a private boarding middle school (grades 5-9) for boys located 90 minutes east of Chicago, Illinois, near La Porte, Indiana, on 700 acres (2.8 km²) of land.
+LeMans Academy (formerly Sacred Heart Military Academy) was a private Catholic boarding middle school (grades 5–9) for boys located 90 minutes east of Chicago, Illinois, near La Porte, Indiana, on 700 acres (2.8 km2) of land.
 It was sponsored by the Brothers of Holy Cross from the University of Notre Dame.
+It was founded in 1955 in Watertown, Wisconsin.

 History

 Sacred Heart Military Academy (called SHMA by the students) operated in Watertown, Wisconsin, until the summer of 1968.
 After graduating its last class, the school was moved to Rolling Prairie, Indiana.
 The name was changed, in part, because the brothers in Watertown kept receiving applications from the parents of girls.